billtron/pycsep_manuscript/paper.md

 `pyCSEP` interfaces directly with popular numerical and plotting libraries such as `Numpy`, `matplotlib`, and `pandas`.
 Users already familiar with these librarys can adapt `pyCSEP` directly into their code. `pyCSEP` provides file-formats for forecasts and earthquake catalogs, and can allow users to specify custom filetypes.

-# Reproducibility of previous software

-`pyCSEP` should be able to reproduce, in a statistical sense, results from experiments run in testing centers.
-These results are outcomes from statistical testing used to compare forecasts against observations.
-The result of the statistical test is the quantile score, which measures the consistency between forecasts and data.
-Quantile scores are computed by simulating the the forecasting distribution and comparing against observations.
-This process uses random trials and is inherently not deterministic unless seed numbers or random numbers are preserved.
-We reproduce results from @Zechar2013a using `pyCSEP` to show consistency between the sets of results, and discuss differences.
-We chose a subset of results from @Zechar2013a referred to in their manuscript as the mainshock+aftershock forecasts group.
-We demonstrate reproducibility of results in two ways;
-first, by comparing the error between `pyCSEP` and @Zechar2013a; and second, by performing a convergence test based on the number of random trials in calculating the quantile scores.

-![Error in quantile scores computed between @Zechar2013a and `pyCSEP`.
-Scores are oriented where positive values indicate
-@Zechar2013a score is greater.
-The shaded gray region depicts the standard error of the difference between @Zechar2013a and `pyCSEP`.
-Quantile scores are computed using 1,000,000 random trials.\label{fig:consistency-test}](./figures/consistency_comparison_sims_1e6.pdf){width=75%}

-\autoref{fig:consistency-test} shows the difference between quantile scores as determined by @Zechar2013a and `pyCSEP` computed using 1,000,000 random trials.
-The largest differences are observed at 1.6x10$^{-3}$ units with an difference of 1.9x10$^{-4}$ averaged across all forecasts and tests.
-We formalize this by computing dependent and independent paired t-tests between the sets of quantile scores.
-We prefer the dependent t-test, because the quantile scores are computed using the same forecasts and observations.
-We also show an independent t-test for reference.
-In both tests, we fail to reject the null-hypothesis.
-For the dependent t-test we find a *p*-value of 6.41x10$^{-2}$.
-The independent t-test for these samples produces a *p*-value of 9.98x10$^{-1}$.
-The shaded region on the plot shows the standard error of the mean differences between @Zechar2013a and `pyCSEP`.

-\autoref{fig:convergence-test} shows a convergence test of the quantile scores from evaluations of the forecast by
-@Helmstetter2007a using `pyCSEP` and @Zechar2013a.
-We vary the number of random trials used to compute the `pyCSEP` quantiles scores and compare them against the scores from @Zechar2013a.
-We plot the percent difference in quantile scores against the number of random trials used to calculate it.
-We find that the two methods converge to within 1% after approximately 5x10$^4$ random trials.
-The evaluations of the forecast are typically assessed at quantile scores of 0.05 for one-sided and 0.025 for two-sided tests, therefore maximum differences of around 1.0x10$^{-3}$ are acceptable.

-![Convergence test for evaluations of the forecast by @Helmstetter2007a.
-We plot the percent difference between quantiles determined by pyCSEP and Zechar et al. (2013) as a function of the number of random simulations.
-Tests are distinguished by different colors and the shaded gray region represents a relative difference of 1\% [-0.5%, 0.5%].\label{fig:convergence-test}](./figures/convergence_test_1e6.pdf){width=100%}

-We observe small differences (~0.5% relative percent difference) across all evaluation pairs from the converage test, and we failt to reject the hypothesis that `pyCSEP` and @Zechar2013a are different from a more formal t-test.
-From this, we conclude `pyCSEP` sufficiently reproduces the results from @Zechar2013a.
-One likely cause of the differences comes from a custom implementation of a pseudo-random number generator used in the testing centers. `pyCSEP` uses random number generators provided by `numpy`.
-The N-test is deterministic (no random trials) so it can be used to quantify other causes of error, such as rounding and machine precision.

 # Acknowledgements